-Parents and/or eligible students have the right to inspect and review the student's educational records within 45 days of the day Great Hearts Western Hills ("the School") receives a request for access.
-Parents or eligible students should submit to the Great Hearts Western Hills a written request that identifies the record(s) they wish to inspect.
+Parents and/or eligible students have the right to inspect and review the student's educational records within 45 days of the day Great Hearts Forest Heights receives a request for access.
+Parents or eligible students should submit to the Headmaster a written request that identifies the record(s) they wish to inspect.
 The School will make arrangements for access and notify the parent or eligible student of the time and place where the records may be inspected.